rileyfletch/rileyfletch/README.md

 ## Hi, I'm Riley 👋
 I'm a 3rd year computer science major & data science minor at the University of Virginia, and I am pursuing a career in software development.

-I find interest in many fields, but the few that I especially enjoy learning about are web/mobile development, embedded systems, data science, and compilers.
+I'm interested in many areas, but I especially enjoy learning about web/mobile development, embedded systems, data science, and compilers.

 <!---